 National Construction Safety Officer (NCSO®)

 The objective of the National Construction Safety Officer (NCSO®) program is to provide verification of a nationally recognized level of competency in relation to construction safety.
 The NCSO® program will provide practical training in various construction safety management skills and principles.

-There are many advantages in having a NCSO® designation.
+There are many advantages to having a NCSO® designation.
 Many employers recognize the NCSO® as a value-added qualification associated with someone who has an interest in pursuing a career in health and safety within the construction industry.
 Meeting the requirement of the NCSO® designation demonstrates a person’s skill level, education and commitment to workplace safety.
 The NCSO® has recognized province to province through the provincial Construction Safety Associations that are members of the Canadian Federation of Construction Safety Associations (CFCSA).

 If you are an individual who is interested in protecting the health and safety of individuals who work in the construction industry, being an NCSO® is the designation for you.

 The National Construction Safety Officer (NCSO®)